tobias-z/muxa/NOTES.md

 - [ ] SourceCode

-  - [ ] Make exact property for routes without layout routes
-  - [ ] Make route data local to the route instead of in the cache
+  - [ ] Move from index to root.tsx route
   - [ ] 'usePendingFormSubmit'
   - [ ] Caching option on route (default to 1 minute)
   - [ ] Make only the route which changes call loader